willgoldby/API-Documentation-for-GetMyWeather-API/README.md

-# What is GetMyWeater API?
+# What is GetMyWeather API?
 The GetMyWeather API provides a weather forecast for a given region and time.
 It provides the temperature, wind speed, humidity, and chance of precipitation.

 # How can I use GetMyWeather API?